hkassow/upgraded-guacamole/README.md

 ## upgraded-guacamole

-# Run locally
-go run .
+A simple recipe parser for storing recipes, uses vanilla go backend and vanilla javascript backend.
+With Ollama running on a seperate computer/server for parsing text/images and converting to recipes.

-# Run using docker
+# Run locally using docker
 docker compose up --build

 docker compose down